egonw/cdkbook/depiction.i.md

 Rendering wasn't as much fun, if you could not tune it to your needs.
 JChemPaint has long had many rendering parameters, which are now all converting to the new API.
-The following code is an modification of the code example in snippet \ref{script:RenderMolecule}, and adds some code to list all rendering parameters for the three used generators:
+The following code is an modification of the code example in snippet `RenderMolecule`, and adds some code to list all rendering parameters for the three used generators:

 <code>RendererParameters</code>